Senior Curator, Ichthyology

 Australian Fish Barcode of Life

 It is now widely recognised that DNA is a useful tool for identifications.
 The 600 base pair segment referred to as Cytochrome Oxidase, Subunit One (CO1) has proven to be especially useful for separating and identifying species, particularly among fishes.
 This project is aimed at documenting this small part of the genome for all species of Australian fishes, so that sequences may be used like fingerprints to identify difficult specimens, such as when dealing with isolated body parts or early life stages.
 CO1 sequences are made available to the international community through the BOLD website.
 Dr Gomon is Deputy Chair for the project.

 Despite the concerted efforts of Australian fish taxonomists in recent years to redress the problem, about 10 per cent of Australia's known fish species remain undescribed and unnamed.
 The preparation and publication of formal descriptions of previously undescribed species takes up significant amounts of research time, with dedicated issues of museum journals, like Vol. 63, No. 1 of Memoirs of Museum Victoria, representing major initiatives toward this end.

 Fishes of Australia’s Southern Coast

 A major responsibility of researchers is to translate and communicate science to the broader community.
 For scientists focusing on classification and interrelationships of organisms, identification guides are the logical outcomes for this process.
-The recently published Fishes of Australia’s Southern Coast provides the most comprehensive and up-to-date treatment of Australia’s 865 temperate marine fishes.
+The recently published Fishes of Australia’s Southern Coast, co-edited by Dr Gomon, Museum Victoria's Senior Collections Manager in Vertebrates Dianne Bray, and renowned underwater photographer Rudie Kuiter, provides the most comprehensive and up-to-date treatment of Australia’s 865 temperate marine fishes.